 How do I feed my dog broccoli?

-You can feed your dog small pieces of broccoli either cooked or raw, but the best way we may be in the form of a DIY doggie treat like the one we found at Paw Print Pet Blog.
+You can feed your dog small pieces of broccoli, either cooked or raw, but the best way may be in the form of a DIY doggie treat like the one we found at Paw Print Pet Blog.
 This recipe doesn’t take long and only uses a few healthy ingredients.

 Broccoli is fine to feed your dog in small amounts, and it can be quite beneficial to their health.
 Especially larger breed dogs that are susceptible to hip dysplasia and other joint problems.
 If your dog is constipated or has diarrhea, a small amount of broccoli is a fat-free natural way to help get them regulated again.
 To avoid the choking hazard entirely, we recommend adding the broccoli to a DIY doggy treats like the one we’ve provided.
 Remember to limit the amount you give to under 10% of their total food intake.